Nizarel/DevOps_DevSecOps/Scenarios/ComponentLicensingInfo/README.md

 - Network Overlay. eg ( VPN / Proxies / Express Routes)
 - Use Case. eg ( Top 2 or 3.)

-## WhiteSource Open Source Scanning
+### WhiteSource Open Source Scanning

 WhiteSource offers a comprehensive suite of tools that provide security scanning and vulnerability accessments related to the use of Open Source components in your development projects.

-### Licensing Contact Information
+### WhiteSource Licensing Contact Information

-Contact Doyle Turner <doyle.turner@microsoft.com> for a temporary license/environment. _Please Note:_ this is the route for short one-time engagement accounts and not for handing off to customers after engagemnets.
+Contact Doyle Turner <doyle.turner@microsoft.com> for a temporary license/environment. _Please Note:_ this is the route for obtaining licenses for OH Lite.

+For longer lived licensing and customer engagements reach out to Ryan Harrington <ryan.harrington@whitesourcesoftware.com> or through the [MS Co-Sell Portal](https://appsource.microsoft.com/en-us/product/web-apps/whitesource-software.whitesource)

-### Information that will be needed to set up the trial
+### Information that will be needed to set up the WhiteSource trial

 - Duration of the engagement for which the license is required
 - Email addresses of users indicated user/admin role
+- For full license WhiteSource reps will help details required information and scope of license.